HBM/node-jet/doc/peer.md

 // dont care about the result
 peer.set('foo', 12341);
 ```

+`options` is an optional argument,
+which supports the following fields

 The `callbacks` Object may also specify a `timeout` in seconds and set the `valueAsResult` flag, which causes the new "real" value to be provided as argument to `success`.